mlcoursework/Internet-Speed-Tracker/README.md

 4. Open the json and copy the _client_email_.
 5. Create a Google Sheet (or go to an existing one) and share that sheet with the _client_email_.

+Notes:

-Mind you, you'll need the json file, sheet name and worksheet name for later.
++ Mind you, you'll need the json file, sheet name and worksheet name for later.

-Note that the code does not currently create a header row in the Google sheet, so you'll have to do it yourself (copy & paste should work): <br>timestamp	ping	dl	ul	server_id	test_status .
++ The code does not currently create a header row in the Google sheet, so you'll have to do it yourself (copy & paste should work): <br>timestamp	ping	dl	ul	server_id	test_status .
++ You can pre-define a chart area in Google Sheets, so you can create a chart that populates as the data is registered.

 ### Requirements